pieaerts/pieaerts/_workshops/masterclass.md

 ### What’s the itinerary?

 The weather above the Arctic circle and especially in this archipelago, is more indecisive than you when ordering pizza.
 Ask the locals for an actual update and they’ll tell you to look out of the window.
 This means, we go with the flow.
 But don’t worry.
 We will definitely be hitting some of those Instafamous spots like the fishing village of Reine, the Caribbean-like beach of Kvalvika and world famous Rorbu, the little red cabins.
 However, oftentimes in adventure photography, the best decisions are those that come spontaneously.
 So there are no predefined plans that will rush us.
 No daily routines that affect our shooting schedules.
 And there are definitely no souvenir stores we need to visit.
 It’s all about photography.
 And about having fun.
 You won’t get bored.
 Trust us.
 Though after a full day in the field, we will always return to our cozy cabins at Hattvika lodge to use the down time to review each other’s photos and work on your editing skills applying unique post-processing methods in a beautiful conference room with projector.
 And when the Aurora lets us down, we might squeeze in a little sauna session too.
 Sigh.

 ### Why join you?

 Although, we might not be known as the most well-experienced Arctic guides, we both made several trips to the Archipelago and know our bearings.
 In fact, of all the places of the world Johan visited in his 4 years as a professional travel photographer, the Lofoten are his favorite, hands down.
 On the contrary, we ARE known for going headfirst into every trip and will try to convey some of that energy, dedication and knowledge to your experience.
 Besides that, we both do have experience running workshops with similar group sizes.
 Therefore, we can guarantee taking you to a wide variety of jaw-dropping locations for sunrise, sunset and nocturnal auroras.
 Once again, don’t worry.

 ### Will it be cold?

 Well, what’s cold?
 Due to the Gulf Stream, the Lofoten are missing out on the harshest temperatures.
-This means you can expect the thermometer to stay above -5°C during most of the days.
-Nights won’t drop below -20°C. That sounds freaking cold but comparing it to -45°C up North in Tromso, makes this place feel like a tropical paradise.
+This means you can expect the thermometer to stay above -5&deg;C during most of the days.
+Nights won’t drop below -20&deg;C. That sounds freaking cold but comparing it to -45&deg;C up North in Tromso, makes this place feel like a tropical paradise.
 Just keep in mind that usually, the colder it gets, the clearer the sky.
-Which means, lots of astrophotography and Northern Lights opportunities!
+Which means, lots of astrophotography and Northern Lights opportunities\!

 ### What’s included?

-- Transfers Leknes airport – Hattvika lodge on day 1 and day 8 of the workshop
+* Transfers Leknes airport – Hattvika lodge on day 1 and day 8 of the workshop
-- Transportation all around the Lofoten in 2 brand new Toyota RAV4’s
+* Transportation all around the Lofoten in 2 brand new Toyota RAV4’s
-- Accommodation at Hattvika Lodge for 7 nights
+* Accommodation at Hattvika Lodge for 7 nights
-- Hands-on photography lessons in the field with 2 professional instructors
+* Hands-on photography lessons in the field with 2 professional instructors
-- Workflow & editing courses
+* Workflow & editing courses
-- Social media strategy, how to make a living out of your photography
+* Social media strategy, how to make a living out of your photography

 ### What’s not included?

-- Airfare to/from Norway
+* Airfare to/from Norway
-- Meals, snacks and drinks
+* Meals, snacks and drinks
-- Travel insurance
+* Travel insurance
-- Visa
+* Visa

 ### What to bring?

 We will be staying in a cosy and warm lodge that treats us with decent WiFi.
 During the workshop, we will move in 2 new Toyota RAV4’s, so you won’t be cold in the car.
 However, dressing appropriately for Arctic conditions is important.

 Wear:

-- Comfortable clothing with several layers (dress like an onion, layer by layer).
+* Comfortable clothing with several layers (dress like an onion, layer by layer).
 If you’re getting cold, put on another layer.
 If you’re getting warm, take one off.
-- Waterproof pants and jacket (preferably GoreTex)
+* Waterproof pants and jacket (preferably GoreTex)
-- Warm jacket (the humidity in the islands is quite high, so better take a synthetic filling rather than down filling)
+* Warm jacket (the humidity in the islands is quite high, so better take a synthetic filling rather than down filling)
-- Waterproof boots
+* Waterproof boots
-- Wellington boots
+* Wellington boots
-- Warm gloves + warm beanie
+* Warm gloves + warm beanie
-- Casual clothing for the lodge
+* Casual clothing for the lodge

 Gear:

-- Camera equipment (DSLR or mirrorless with manual control of shutter speed, aperture and ISO + liveview)
+* Camera equipment (DSLR or mirrorless with manual control of shutter speed, aperture and ISO + liveview)
-- Wide angle lens for landscapes (16-35mm f/4 full frame) ; ultrawide angle for astro and northern lights (anything ranging from 14mm – 24mm full frame) ; standard zoom (24-70mm f2.8).
+* Wide angle lens for landscapes (16-35mm f/4 full frame) ; ultrawide angle for astro and northern lights (anything ranging from 14mm – 24mm full frame) ; standard zoom (24-70mm f2.8).
 Potentially a tele-zoom (200mm +) if you have one.
-- Headlamp, ideally that charges with USB
+* Headlamp, ideally that charges with USB
-- Sturdy tripod for the Arctic winds
+* Sturdy tripod for the Arctic winds
-- Laptop for editing with Adobe Lightroom CC installed (at least the trial version)
+* Laptop for editing with Adobe Lightroom CC installed (at least the trial version)
-- Chargers.
+* Chargers.
 Enough memory cards
-- Rain covers
+* Rain covers

 ### Who we are